 Underlying attitude: I have nothing to learn.

-Limiting belief: they’re just make up a load of cobblers; so called “marketing” is just common sense.
+Limiting belief: they’re just making up a load of cobblers; so called “marketing” is just common sense.

 “We only do sales, not marketing.”